sbryngelson/group-docs/group-syllabus/formatting.md

 * Use `bibstyle` to remove unneeded elements from your bibliography entries
     * In particular, I use the command `bibtex-tidy --omit=date-added,date-modified,month,doi --curly --numeric --align=13 --sort=title --duplicates=key,citation --no-escape --sort-fields --trailing-commas --no-remove-dupe-fields test.bib`
-    * You can see in the above that it removes certain entries, sorts the document, checks for duplicates, and so on.
+    * You can see above that it removes certain entries, sorts the document, checks for duplicates, etc.
     * It does this on `test.bib` in the above call.
 You will want to do it on whatever the `bibtool` output file is.

 * Bibliography style file (`.bst`)
-    * Unless the journal or conference you are submitting to insists otherwise, use the style file [here](../templates/paper/model1-num-names.bst).
+    * Unless the journal or conference you submit to insists otherwise, use the style file [here](../templates/paper/bibsty.bst).
 This style file includes the relevant information you want your entries to include (like title), but ignores others (like month of publication).
-It also supports author-year citations (which are invoked via `\citet{}` as above).
+It also supports author-year citations (invoked via `\citet{}` as above).

 ### Colors